adamsdossantos/calories/README.md

 Open the calories_burn.ipynb file and follow the step-by-step instructions provided in the notebook.
 The notebook includes:

-- **Data Loading and Preprocessing**: Load data from the BostonHousing.csv and perform necessary preprocessing and feature engineering.
+- **Data Loading and Preprocessing**: Load data from the calories.csv and exercise.csv and perform necessary preprocessing and feature engineering.
 - **Model Training**: Train an XGBoost Regressor with adjustable hyperparameters like learning_rate, n_estimators, max_depth, and more.
 - **Model Evaluation**: Evaluate the model using metrics like RMSE, MAE and R² to measure regression accuracy.
 - **Visualization**: Visualize feature importance using XGBoost's built-in plot functions and compare predicted versus actual values.